microsoft/hands-on-lab-github-copilot/docs/workshop.md

 ## Opening the Project in VS Code

-Now that the project has been created, it's time to open it in VS Code.
+Now that the project has been created, let's open it individualy in VS Code (Even if you are using DevContainer, you can open it in VS Code).

-Enter the command 'code .'
+Enter the following command:

 ```bash
 code .